 But it was difficult.
 I wasn't that person and I couldn't see how I could be.
 I wasn't the person I needed to be.
 Other people seemed much better able to navigate the world than me.
 So I got my head down and processed my experiences in the only way I knew how...on my own, in my head, creatively.
 I would often withdraw from view by quietly fitting in or spending great amounts of time alone, which I found was the most productive way to spend my time.

-Then in 2010 I stumbled on this article: 10 Myths About Introverts
+In 2010 I stumbled on this article: 10 Myths About Introverts by Carl King

 All of a sudden it all made sense.
 There was a name for my experience of the world, and I wasn't alone.